Wayne Shorter: Later career

 After leaving Weather Report in 1986, Shorter continued to record and lead groups in jazz fusion styles, including touring in 1988 with guitarist Carlos Santana, who appeared on This is This!
 (1986), the last Weather Report disc.
 There is a concert video recorded at the Lugano Jazz Festival in 1987, with Jim Beard (keyboards), Carl James (bass), Terri Lyne Carrington (drums), and Marilyn Mazur (percussion).
-In 1989, he contributed to a hit on the rock charts, playing the sax solo on Don Henley's song "The End of the Innocence" and also produced the album Pilar by the Portuguese singer-songwriter Pilar Homem de Melo.
-He has also maintained an occasional working relationship with Herbie Hancock, including a tribute album recorded shortly after Miles Davis's death with Herbie Hancock, Ron Carter, Tony Williams and Wallace Roney.
+In 1989, he contributed to a hit on the rock charts, playing the soprano saxophone solo on Don Henley's song "The End of the Innocence" and also produced the album Pilar by the Portuguese singer-songwriter Pilar Homem de Melo.
+He also maintained an occasional working relationship with Herbie Hancock, including a tribute album recorded shortly after Miles Davis's death with Herbie Hancock, Ron Carter, Tony Williams and Wallace Roney.
 He continued to appear on Mitchell's records in the 1990s and can be heard on the soundtrack of the Harrison Ford film The Fugitive (1993).

 In 1995, Shorter released the album High Life, his first solo recording for seven years.
 It was also his debut as a leader for Verve Records.
-Shorter composed all the compositions on the album and co-produced it with the bassist Marcus Miller with Pianist/Synthesist/SoundDesigner Rachel Z High Life received the Grammy Award for best Contemporary Jazz Album in 1996.
+Shorter composed all the compositions on the album and co-produced it with the bassist Marcus Miller with pianist, synthesist, and sound designer Rachel Z. High Life received the Grammy Award for Best Contemporary Jazz Album in 1996.

 Shorter worked with Herbie Hancock once again in 1997, on the much acclaimed and heralded album 1+1.
 The song "Aung San Suu Kyi" (named for the Burmese pro-democracy activist) won both Hancock and Shorter a Grammy Award.

 In 2009, he was announced as one of the headline acts at the Gnaoua World Music Festival in Essaouira, Morocco.
 His 2013 live album Without a Net (rec.
 2010) is his first with Blue Note Records since Odyssey of Iska (rec.
 1970, rel.
 1971).